Niger: Economy

 The economy of Niger centers on subsistence crops, livestock, and some of the world's largest uranium deposits.
+In 2021, Niger was the main supplier of uranium to the EU, followed by Kazakhstan and Russia.
 Drought cycles, desertification, a 2.9% population growth rate, and the drop in world demand for uranium have undercut the economy.

+Two trans-African automobile routes pass through Niger: